Alex Kirilloff Preview, Player Props: Twins vs. Rockies

 Alex Kirilloff At The Plate

-- Kirilloff has an RBI in 25 of 84 games this season, with multiple RBI in 10 of them.
-He has also driven home three or more of his team's runs in three contests.
+- Kirilloff has driven home a run in 25 games this year (29.4%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on three occasions..

+- He has scored in 31.8% of his games this season, with two or more runs scored in 4.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.